Why Screen Arts and Cultures?

 The Screen Arts & Cultures (SAC) major intertwines studies and production, with studies occupying approximately two-thirds of a student's coursework and creative, hands-on practice the other one-third.
 Our department is uniquely situated to help SAC students explore the intersection of intellectual study and creative practice in the media arts.
 In contrast to a film school or art school model, the SAC major offers a well-conceived integration of critical studies and creative production in moving image media within a large world-class university.

-Emily Browning is a junior majoring in Screen Arts and Cultures.
+Emily Browning is a senior majoring in Screen Arts and Cultures.
 She is a member of M-agination films, the women’s varsity water polo team, and the Ross School of Business sales track program.
 Emily is from Orange County, California, and has been involved with film production since high school.

 Emily did not start her college career certain that filmmaking would be something that she would want to pursue as a career.
 After taking the art of film course, she decided to declare as a SAC major.
 Since then she has produced a number of films through U of M, and outside as well.
 Her short “You Can’t Sit With Us,” produced through the new media practices course in the Fall of 2014, received runner-up for best comedy at the Lightworks Student Film Festival.
 She currently is completing her dramatic narrative II film, while also writing her first draft of a feature screenplay.
 Emily aspires to become a TV or film producer and has made steps in getting there by getting the opportunity to intern at production companies in LA over summer.